dialog-semiconductor/py_ble_manager/docs/architecture.md

 The `BleManager` class orchestrates command and event processing.
 When the `BleManager` is initialized, two daemon threads are created.
 One to receive and process commands from the [ble_api](#ble_api), and a second to receive and process events from the [BleAdapter](#adapter).
 When a command or event is received, the `BleManager` forwards it to the appropriate handler implemented in one of the processing classes: `BleManagerGap`, `BleManagerGattc`, `BleManagerGatts`, or `BleManagerCommon`

 The `BleManagerGap` class processes GAP related commands and events.
 The `BleManagerGattc` class processes GATT client related commands and events.
 The `BleManagerGatts` class processes GATT service related commands and events.
-The `BleManagerCommon` class processes common commmands and event (e.g. stack reset handling).
+The `BleManagerCommon` class processes common commands and events (e.g. stack reset handling).

 ### adapter